Bermuda: British North America, British West Indies and the Caribbean Community

 The PLP, which was the party in government when the decision was made to join CARICOM, has been dominated for decades by West Indians and their descendants.
 The prominent roles of West Indians among Bermuda's black politicians and labour activists predated party politics in Bermuda, as exemplified by E. F. Gordon.
-The late PLP leader, Dame Lois Browne-Evans, and her Trinidadian-born husband, John Evans (who co-founded the West Indian Association of Bermuda in 1976), were prominent members of this group.
-A generation later, PLP politicians included Senator Rolfe Commissiong (son of Trinidadian musician Rudolph Patrick Commissiong).
+The late PLP leader, Dame Lois Browne-Evans (whose parents and grandparents emigrated to Bermuda from Nevis and St. Kitts in 1914), and her Trinidadian-born husband, John Evans (who co-founded the West Indian Association of Bermuda in 1976), were prominent members of this group.
+A generation later, PLP politicians included Premiers Dr. Ewart Brown (raised in Jamaica, with two Jamaican grandparents) and Edward David Burt (whose mother is Jamaican), Deputy Premier Walter Roban (son of Matthew Roban, from St. Vincent and the Grenadines), Speaker of the House of Assembly Randy Horton (whose paternal grandparents came from Saba and St. Kitt's, and Senator Rolfe Commissiong (son of Trinidadian musician Rudolph Patrick Commissiong).
 They have emphasised Bermuda's cultural connections with the West Indies.
-Many Bermudians, both black and white, who lack family connections to the West Indies have objected to this emphasis.
+A number of Bermudians, both black and white, who lack family connections to the West Indies have objected to this emphasis.

 The decision to join CARICOM stirred up a huge amount of debate and speculation among the Bermudian community and politicians.
 Opinion polls conducted by two Bermudian newspapers, The Royal Gazette and The Bermuda Sun, showed that clear majorities of Bermudians were opposed to joining CARICOM.

 The UBP, which had been in government from 1968 to 1998, argued that joining CARICOM was detrimental to Bermuda's interests, in that: